-3. The Milesian philosophical school and the other Greek philosophical systems (Eleatism, Atomism and Pythagoreans).
+3. The Milesian philosophical school and the other Greek philosophical systems (Eleatism, Atomism and the Pythagoreans).

-5. Philosophy before Christianity and at the beginning of Christian period.
+5. Philosophy before Christianity and at the beginning of the Christianity period.
 Neoplatonism, Epicurianism, Stoicism.

 St. Thomas Aquinss - pillar of medieval philosophy.
-Comparison with Aristotle and St. Augustine.
+Comparision with Aristotle and St. Augustine.

 8. Rationalism and empiricism in philosophy.
-Locke, Berkeley, Hume and Descartes.
+Locke, Berkeley, Hume and Descartes - duces and differences.
 Enlightenment and philosophy - Voltaire and Rousseau.

 9. Immanuel Kant´s philosophy.
-The Critiques of Pure and Practical Reason.
-The Critiques of Judgement.
-Pozitivism in philosophy.
+The Critiques of Pure and Practical Reasaon.
+The Critique of Judgement.

 10. Fichte, Schelling, Hegel and their contemporaries.

 11. Positivism in philosophy.
-Schopenhauer, Hedigger and Nietzsche.
+Schopenhauer, Heidegger and Nietzsche.

 13. Modern philosophy in the 20th century.
 The Vienna Circle.
 L. Wittgenstein.
 Systems and personalities.

-Increasing of orientation in basic philosophical paradigmata, periods and important personalities.
+Increasing of orientation in basic philosophical paradigms, periods and important personalities.
 Analysis of sources of philosophical thoughts with comparison to update science knowledge.
-Contribution of philosophical thought in history to development of nature and technical sciences.
+Contribution of philosophical thought in history to development nature and technical sciences.

 Specification of controlled education, way of implementation and compensation for absences